Pilotzon/canva-hebrew-fonts/README.md

 ---

-## 💡 Usage Tips
+## 💡 Installation Tips

-- Preview fonts before use to find the perfect style.
-- Combine different weights for a professional typographic hierarchy.
-- Great for presentations, posters, social media designs, and more.
+- To install all fonts at once, just drag them into C:\Windows\Fonts,
+- instaed of installing each one manually - don't be like me :).

 ---